AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 ## Access needed to create portfolios

-You must have Edit access to Portfolios in your access level to create and manage Portfolios, and you must have Manage permissions on a Portfolio to be able to edit it.
-You must have View permissions on a Portfolio to be able to see it.\
+You must have [!UICONTROL Edit] access to Portfolios in your access level to create and manage Portfolios, and you must have [!UICONTROL Manage] permissions on a Portfolio to be able to edit it.
+You must have [!UICONTROL View] permissions on a Portfolio to be able to see it.\
 For information about access to Portfolios, see [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).\
 For information about permissions to Portfolios, see [Share a portfolio](../../../workfront-basics/grant-and-request-access-to-objects/share-a-portfolio..md).

 For information about using Programs, see [Create a program](../../../manage-work/portfolios/create-and-manage-programs/create-program.md).

-## Adobe Workfront portfolio methodology
+## [!DNL Adobe Workfront] portfolio methodology

 In [!DNL Workfront], you can add projects to portfolios to create and organize your portfolios.